Vaginal birth: your options

 A vaginal birth is usually the safest way for your baby to be born.

-But even if you’re planning a vaginal birth, it’s good to find out about giving birth via caesarean.
-You might need a planned caesarean because of health problems or pregnancy complications like placenta praevia.
-Unplanned (emergency) caesareans can happen when there are problems during labour.
+But even if you’re planning a vaginal birth, it’s good to find out about giving birth by caesarean section.
+You might need a planned caesarean birth because of health problems or pregnancy complications like placenta praevia.
+Unplanned (emergency) caesarean births can happen when there are problems during labour.

-It’s also good to talk with your midwife or doctor about your health and your baby’s health, and which kind of birth will be safest for you.
+It’s also good to talk with your midwife or doctor about your health, your baby’s health, and the kind of birth you’d prefer.
 Supportive health professionals will be open to discussing your birth options with you.

 Common advantages of vaginal birth

-Vaginal birth experiences vary a lot, but birthing mothers who have vaginal births generally:
+Vaginal birth experiences vary a lot, but when you have a vaginal birth, you generally:

 - are less likely to need to go back to hospital in the weeks after birth